JorjaFox/website/_posts-old-blog/2014-10-11-will-die-csi.md

 From the looks of it, the virus hits one of the pair harder than the other.
 At one point in the promo, we see a pale, sweaty Sara collapse to the floor while Greg looks on helplessly.

-Unfortunately, Russell (<em>Ted Danson</em>) doesn't have much time to worry about his friends and co-workers, since the pathogen ended up on planes headed to four different continents.
+Unfortunately, Russell (_Ted Danson_) doesn't have much time to worry about his friends and co-workers, since the pathogen ended up on planes headed to four different continents.
 Still, that doesn't stop a concerned Russell from giving the pair direct orders not to die.

 The official synopsis for 'Bad Blood' reads:

-<em>Sara and Greg are quarantined after responding to a crime scene that's contaminated with a deadly pathogen.</em></blockquote>
+_Sara and Greg are quarantined after responding to a crime scene that's contaminated with a deadly pathogen._</blockquote>
 https://www.youtube.com/watch?v=WD2Eq8dOqjE